WPLN-FM: Nashville Public Library

-In 1965, the library moved the station into the then-newly constructed main library downtown (it has since been replaced).
+In 1965, the library moved the station into the then-newly constructed main library downtown.
 By that time, the station had begun operating a full seven days a week.
-The station was one of the 73 charter members of National Public Radio in 1970—one of the first public radio stations in the South to join the network.
+The station was one of the 73 charter members of National Public Radio in 1970.
+It was one of the first public radio stations in The South to join the network.
 The station's website claims it joined NPR in 1968, but this is incorrect; NPR was not founded until two years later.

+Power boost

 In 1972, WPLN began broadcasting in stereo and at a full 100,000 watts of power.
 A "Talking Library" subchannel for blind (and visually impaired) residents of the area began in 1975.
 Schedule and programming expansion continued at a steady pace throughout the 1980s and 1990s, while WPLN's physical plant did not expand beyond a block of rooms in the library building.

-In order to rectify the space shortage and provide more extensive service to the community than was possible under the budgetary and bureaucratic constraints of the public library system, the library board decided in 1995 to begin proceedings to release the station to an independent community board.
-The public library relinquished control of WPLN-FM on October 1, 1996 to a group known as "Nashville Public Radio."
+In order to rectify the space shortage and provide more extensive services to the community than was possible under the budgetary and bureaucratic constraints of the public library system, the library board decided, in 1995, to begin proceedings to release the station to an independent community board.
+The public library relinquished control of WPLN-FM on October 1, 1996, to a group known as "Nashville Public Radio".
 The station eventually moved out of the library into a modern studio in the Metrocenter area on May 24, 1998.

 The success of this move may have prompted the Metropolitan Nashville-Davidson County school system, which operated public television outlet WDCN (channel 8), to follow suit three years later.
 That station is now WNPT.